Azure/osdu-developer/README.md

 ### Deployment Commands

-Efficiently manage your OSDU solution with these Azure Developer CLI commands.
+Efficiently manage the resources with these Azure Developer CLI commands.
 They are designed to streamline the deployment process, allowing for a smooth setup and teardown of your environment.

 __Starting the Deployment__

-To initiate the deployment of the OSDU solution, use the following command:
+To initiate the deployment, use the following command:

 ```bash
 azd provision